apache/mynewt-core/README.md

-# Stack Test Repository
+# Mynewt Test Repository

 # Overview

-This is the stack developer's test repository.
-It contains the major stack packages that are being worked on, along with a few projects used for compiling the packages into working projects, these are:
+This is the Mynewt developer's test repository.
+It contains the major Mynewt packages that are being worked on, along with a few projects used for compiling the packages into working projects, these are: